 |Examine barriers to practice change ||

 This tool lists barriers to practice change for UTI management and treatment that have been identified by LTCHs across Ontario and asks you to indicate whether it is a barrier in your LTCH.

-This is a checklist of the implementation steps and core strategies included in the program.
-More information about each of these steps and strategies is listed below.
+This is a checklist of the core implementation strategies included in the program.
+More information about each of these strategies is listed below.

-This worksheet includes questions related to each of the UTI Program’s steps and strategies.
+This worksheet includes questions related to each of the UTI Program’s strategies.
 The worksheet will help to document the implementation team’s decisions and the plans for implementing the program within your LTCH.

 |Read more »